Why hurricanes are doing more damage: It’s not the storms. It’s us.

 "Florence is going to pose a triple threat of impacts in terms of high winds, coastal surge and then inland flood," said Steve Bowen, a meteorologist with risk management firm Aon Benfield.

-He said much will depend on several variables: when, where and how fast it hits ground.
+He said much will depend on when, where and how fast it hits ground.

 "You like to say in sports that it’s often a game of inches," Bowen said.
 "In this case, it's a matter of miles that can make a difference of billions of dollars."